lanl/LaGriT/cmake/README.md

 ## Build Without ExodusII

-If you do not need to write an Exodus formatted file, you can build LaGriT without the ExoudsII libraries.
+If you do not need to write an Exodus formatted file, you can build LaGriT without the ExodusII libraries.
-Create a directory for your lagrit executable then use cmake to create the configuration files and directories.
+Create a directory for your lagrit executable, then use cmake to create the configuration files and directories.

 From the top directory in LaGriT:
 ```